Karen Duquette went to the beehive and learned about bees

 Gabby helps Karen get into the bee suit.

 Below: Then Gabby lit the smoker.
-This will calm the bees so they don't get excited and attack.
+This will calm the bees so they do not get excited and attack.

 Gabby lights the smoker.